Visual cycle: Overview

-Steps 3, 4, 5, and 6 occur in rod cell outer segments; Steps 1, 2, and 7 occur in retinal pigment epithelium (RPE) cells.
+Steps 3, 4, 5, and 6 occur in rod cell outer segments; steps 1, 2, and 7 occur in retinal pigment epithelium (RPE) cells.

 Description

-When a photon of light is absorbed, 11-cis retinal is transformed to all-trans retinal, and it moves to the exit site of rhodopsin.
+When a photon is absorbed, 11-cis-retinal is transformed to all-trans-retinal, and it moves to the exit site of rhodopsin.
 It will not leave the opsin protein until another fresh chromophore comes to replace it, except for in the ABCR pathway.
-Whilst still bound to the opsin, all-trans retinal is transformed into all-trans retinol by all-trans Retinol Dehydrogenase.
-It then proceeds to the cell membrane of the rod, where it is chaperoned to the Retinal Pigment Epithelium (RPE) by Interphotoreceptor retinoid-binding protein (IRBP).
-It then enters the RPE cells, and is transferred to the Cellular Retinol Binding Protein (CRBP) chaperone.
+Whilst still bound to the opsin, all-trans-retinal is transformed into all-trans-retinol by all-trans-retinol dehydrogenase.
+It then proceeds to the cell membrane of the rod, where it is chaperoned to the retinal pigment epithelium (RPE) by interphotoreceptor retinoid-binding protein (IRBP).
+It then enters the RPE cells, and is transferred to the cellular retinol binding protein (CRBP) chaperone.

-When inside the RPE cell, bound to CRBP, the all-trans retinol is esterified by Lecithin Retinol Acyltransferase (LRAT) to form a retinyl ester.
+When inside the RPE cell, bound to CRBP, the all-trans-retinol is esterified by lecithin retinol acyltransferase (LRAT) to form a retinyl ester.
 The retinyl esters of the RPE are chaperoned by a protein known as RPE65.
 It is in this form that the RPE stores most of its retinoids, as the RPE stores 2-3 times more retinoids than the neural retina itself.
-When further chromophore is required, the retinyl esters are acted on by isomerohydrolase to produce 11-cis retinol, which is transferred to the Cellular retinaldehyde binding protein (CRALBP).
-11-cis retinol is transformed into 11-cis retinal by 11-cis-retinol dehydrogenase, then it is shipped back to the photoreceptor cells via IRBP.
+When further chromophore is required, the retinyl esters are acted on by isomerohydrolase to produce 11-cis-retinol, which is transferred to the cellular retinaldehyde binding protein (CRALBP).
+11-cis-Retinol is transformed into 11-cis retinal by 11-cis-retinol dehydrogenase, then it is shipped back to the photoreceptor cells via IRBP.
 There, it replaces the spent chromophore in opsin molecules, rendering the opsin photosensitive.

 ABCR pathway

-Under normal circumstances, the spent chromaphore is discharged from the protein by an incoming "recharged" chromaphore.
+Under normal circumstances, the spent chromophore is discharged from the protein by an incoming "recharged" chromophore.
 However, sometimes the spent chromophore may leave the opsin protein prior to its replacement, when it is bound to the ABCA4 protein (also known as ABCR).
-At this stage, it is also transformed to all-trans retinol, and then leaves the photoreceptor outer segment via the IRBP chaperone.
+At this stage, it is also transformed to all-trans-retinol, and then leaves the photoreceptor outer segment via the IRBP chaperone.
 It then follows the conventional visual cycle.
 It is from this pathway that the presence of opsin without a chromophore can be explained.